ShoreVest Partners specializes in Chinese opportunistic credit (generally with first lien protection on cash-flowing real estate).

-15-year track record of consistent returns
+18-year track record of consistent returns.

-Our investment process is scalable and repeatable across market cycles.
+Scalable and repeatable strategy across market cycles.

 We leverage these core competencies to source and extract returns in the rapidly increasing opportunity set.